MulayShreyas/ReviewScraper/README.md

 # Review Scrapper
-Created A Review Scrapper for ecommerece website FlipKart to fetch real time reviews, ratings, customer name using python
+Created A Review Scrapper for ecommerece website FlipKart to fetch real time reviews, ratings, customer name using python and jupyter notebook